Riverside Park (La Crosse): Monuments

 The park is home to several sculptures, the most monumental of which is a large steel eagle on top of a tree trunk.
 This statue was created by Elmer Petersen and erected in 1986 at the entrance of the park.
 Until 2020, the park was also home to a Statue of Hiawatha, which stood at the park's northern end.
 It was removed after decades of controversy over whether the statue was culturally insensitive and offensive.

 A cannon, cast in Seville, Spain in 1787, is located near the park's bandshell.
 It stood in Havana Harbor for over 100 years before being captured by US troops during the Cuban War of Independence.
-All of the cannons in the harbor were confiscated by the United States government as war prizes, to be distributed around the country.
-After lobbying from by congressman John J. Esch, two of these cannons were designated for the State of Wisconsin, one of which was to be placed in his constituency of La Crosse.
+All of the cannons in the harbor were confiscated by the United States government as war prizes to be distributed around the country.
+After lobbying from congressman John J. Esch, two of these cannons were designated for the State of Wisconsin, one of which was to be placed in his constituency of La Crosse.
 In 1900, it was placed outside the City Hall, which was then on 3rd and State Street.
 The 4,375-pound cannon was moved to its current location in the park in 1918.
 The plaque next to it reads: “In memorial U.S.S.
 Maine.
 Destroyed in Havana Harbor, February 1898.”
 The plaque itself was made from metal recovered from the USS Maine.
 During WWII, petitions were made by the community to recycle the cannon and use the metal for war supplies.
 The type of metal that it is made of, however, would not have been particularly useful and the cannon remained.

 The park's original fountain was donated to the city by Jake Hoeschler in 1981.
 In 2003, the family funded the installation of a new fountain in its place.
 The new fountain, designed by Kurt Schroeder, represented the seven rivers which converge in the region.
 Its three largest geysers represent the Mississippi, La Crosse, and Black Rivers, while the four smaller geysers correspond to smaller rivers in the region.
 The fountain was turned off in 2016 due to weather-related deterioration.
 Repairs were carried out in 2019, and completed that summer.